-As of Fall 2017, the philosophy department will administer two new courses in Religious Studies.
+The philosophy department administers several courses in Religious Studies.

 These are Lower-Level Liberal Studies courses, and so all Ryerson undergraduate students are eligible to enroll in them.